-A minimum of 30 semester hours of approved graduate coursework is required for the master's degree and a minimum of 19 hours must be earned in the major subject area, which must include the following courses (except when taken previously while an undergraduate at UT or as an equivalent course elsewhere): EEES 5200 Advanced Quaternary Geology (3 hrs.), EEES 5240 Soil Science (3 hrs.), EEES 5410 Hydrogeology (3 hrs.), EEES 6100 Glacial Stratigraphy and Geophysics (3 hrs.), EEES 6930 Seminar (1 hr.), and at least 6 credit hours of other EEES courses at the 5000 level or above (excluding EEES 6960 or 6990) that must be taken for a letter grade (A-F).
-The remaining 11 credit hours shall include EEES 6960 (Thesis Research), a maximum of 6 hours of which may be taken for a letter grade, and may also include other EEES or non-EEES courses that need not be taken for a letter grade.

-Prepare a thesis consisting of a written report on original independent research conducted by the student under the supervision of his or her thesis adviser (or co-advisers).
-The thesis should be prepared in accordance with the format specified by the aforementioned adviser and departmental regulations as well as be consistent with guidelines issued by the College of Graduate Studies.
+Option A: (Thesis): A minimum of 30 semester hours of approved graduate coursework is required for the master's degree with a minimum of 19 hours in DES that must include EEES 5200, 5240, 5410, 6100, 6930-004 (1 hr.), 6930-009 (1 hr. each semester) and the remaining hours of formal EEES courses (or pending approval of the student's thesis committee, non-EEES courses) taken at the 5000 level or above (excluding EEES 6960 or 6990); all but EEES 6930 must be taken for a letter grade (A-F).
+Additional credit hours will include EEES 6960 (Thesis Research), a maximum of 6 hours of which may be taken for a letter grade, and may also include other EEES or non-EEES courses that need not be taken for a letter grade.
+The student must also prepare a thesis consisting of a written report on original independent research conducted by the student under the supervision of his or her thesis adviser (or co-advisers).